SportBeep.com

 Lindsey Vonn crashes out of the Winter Olympics downhill after just 13 seconds, breaking her left leg. ©AFP

 Cortina d’Ampezzo (Italy) (AFP) – Lindsey Vonn’s Winter Olympic dream ended with a broken leg after she dramatically crashed out of Sunday’s downhill won by her American teammate Breezy Johnson.
 Vonn had been trying to claim the fourth Olympic medal of her career despite suffering a ruptured anterior cruciate ligament in her left knee just over a week ago, but her race ended in agony after just 13 seconds in Cortina d’Ampezzo.
+She cried out in anguish after her violent crash high up the course and medical staff quickly surrounded the distraught 41-year-old on the Olimpia delle Tofane piste where she has enjoyed so much success in the past.

-She cried out in anguish after her violent crash high up the course, and medical staff quickly surrounded the distraught 41-year-old on the Olimpia delle Tofane piste, where she has enjoyed so much success in the past.
-The 2010 Olympic downhill champion hit the snow face first soon after pushing off from the start gate and then rolled down the slope with her skis still attached.
-Vonn’s Olympic dream now lies in tatters after her audacious bid to achieve the seemingly impossible, an attempt that ended with her being winched up to a rescue helicopter as fans in the stands saluted her with loud applause.
-She was taken to Treviso’s Ca’ Foncello hospital, which later revealed that Vonn “underwent orthopedic surgery to stabilize a fracture of the left leg.”
+The 2010 Olympic downhill champion hit the snow face first, soon after pushing off from the start gate, and then rolled down the slope with her skis still attached.
+Vonn’s Olympic dream now lies in tatters after her audacious bid to achieve the seemingly impossible, an attempt which ended with her being winched up to a rescue helicopter as fans in the stands saluted her with loud applause.
+She was taken to Treviso’s Ca’ Foncello hospital which later revealed that Vonn “underwent orthopaedic surgery to stabilise a fracture of the left leg”.

 Related news